 30D.
-Duty in respect of change of land to residential property s.
-30D Part 3A - Additional duty on certain dutiable transactions involving foreign persons
+Duty in respect of change of land to residential property

-(1) This section applies to a dutiable transaction if -
+- (1) This section applies to a dutiable transaction if - - (a) duty was charged on the dutiable transaction under Chapter 2; and - (b) a transferee who was liable to pay duty in respect of the dutiable transaction - (i) was a foreign person at the time of the dutiable transaction; or

-- (a) duty was charged on the dutiable transaction under Chapter 2; and - (b) a transferee who was liable to pay duty in respect of the dutiable transaction - (i) was a foreign person at the time of the dutiable transaction; or - (ii) became a foreign person within the 3-year period after the dutiable transaction; and - (c) within the 3-year period after the dutiable transaction, dutiable property that was the subject of the dutiable transaction became residential property. - (2) This section does not apply to a dutiable transaction if, at the time the dutiable property referred to in subsection (1)(c) became residential property, the transferee referred to in subsection (1)(b) did not own an interest in the dutiable property. - (3) A transferee referred to in subsection (1)(b) must, within 14 days of the dutiable property referred to in subsection (1)(c) becoming residential property, notify the Commissioner in an approved form of that fact, if the dutiable property has become residential property within the period specified in subsection (1)(c).
+- (ii) became a foreign person within the 3-year period after the dutiable transaction; and - (c) within the 3-year period after the dutiable transaction, dutiable property that was the subject of the dutiable transaction became residential property. - (2) This section does not apply to a dutiable transaction if, at the time the dutiable property referred to in subsection (1)(c) became residential property, the transferee referred to in subsection (1)(b) did not own an interest in the dutiable property. - (3) A transferee referred to in subsection (1)(b) must, within 14 days of the dutiable property referred to in subsection (1)(c) becoming residential property, notify the Commissioner in an approved form of that fact, if the dutiable property has become residential property within the period specified in subsection (1)(c).